The Coronavirus (COVID-19) outbreak is leading to travel disruptions and worried travellers, so you probably have questions if you’re planning a trip:

 Booked a trip and want to cancel or postpone it?

-Whether your destination is in an affected area or you just don’t feel comfortable travelling, in most cases you can cancel your ticket.
+Whether your destination is in an affected area or you just don’t feel comfortable travelling, in many cases you can cancel or change your ticket.

 - Cancel your ticket through the carrier.
 Go to your ticket and find the contact for cancellations or refunds.
-Before you cancel, check the terms and conditions: Some companies (e.g. Deutsche Bahn) offer a full refund for tickets to affected countries, or if the purpose of a trip is cancelled (e.g. concerts or sports games).
+Before you cancel, check the terms and conditions.

 - Please note: even in this special situation we, as ticket agents, are bound by the general terms and conditions of our partners.
 The decision to cancel is therefore up to the respective transport company.